Xylocarpus moluccensis

 Xylocarpus moluccensis is a tree in the family Meliaceae.
-It is named for the Moluccas archipelago (now Maluku Islands).
+The name derives from the Moluccas archipelago (now the Maluku Islands).

 Description

 Xylocarpus moluccensis grows up to 30 m tall with a trunk diameter of up to 70 cm.
 The flowers are creamy-white.
-The roundish fruits measure up to 11 cm in diameter.
+The fruit is rounded, and measures up to 11 cm in diameter.

 Distribution and habitat

 Xylocarpus moluccensis grows naturally from the Sundarbans of India and Bangladesh through Mainland Southeast Asia and Malesia to tropical Australia.
 Its habitat is mangrove swamps.